akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ## Configuration and behavior changes

 The following documents configuration changes and behavior changes where no action is required.
-In come cases the old behavior can be restored via configuration.
+In some cases the old behavior can be restored via configuration.

 ### Remoting dependencies have been made optional